alkampfergit/personal-blog/codewrecks/content/post/old/2009/07/manipulation-of-configuration-files-for-deploy.md

 ---
 In my experience, one of the most feared problem during the *going in production* phase of an asp.net site or a complex project is configurations.
 Usually everything works perfectly on developer machines, but when you move the project in production machines all sort of problems appear.

 For Asp.Net, one day one of my colleagues called me asking a little help troubleshooting some performance problem of a site in production, the problem was so big that after a couple of hours the application goes into memory overflow exception.
-After a brief inspection I saw that trace was keep enabled with a request limit of 10000 requestâ€¦the problem was simply due to wrong configuration.
+After a brief inspection I saw that trace was keep enabled with a request limit of 10000 request...the problem was simply due to wrong configuration.

 The best approach to this sort of problem is to create a script that manipulate the standard developement config file, changing specific part and preparing it for production.
 To deploy an app the only stuff you need to do is to launch a script, wait for it to complete and test the site.